pestphp/docs/plugins/parallel.md

 ## Overview

 By default, Pest executes your tests sequentially within a single process.
-However, you may greatly reduce the amount of time it takes to run your tests by using the Parallel plugin, which allows you run tests simultaneously across multiple processes.
+However, you may save a lot of time by using the Parallel plugin, which allows you to run tests simultaneously across multiple processes.

 **Source code**: [github.com/pestphp/pest-plugin-parallel](https://github.com/pestphp/pest-plugin-parallel)